 1.1 We are committed to safeguarding the privacy of our website visitors and service users.

-1.5 In this Policy, “we” or “us” refers to thinkBeyond Services Ltd being, limited liability companies registered in England and Wales with registration numbers 06578851 and 11015252 and whose registered office is at Fifth Floor, 110 High Holborn, London, WC1V 6JS.
+1.5 In this Policy, “we” or “us” refers to thinkBeyond Services Ltd being, a limited liability company registered in England and Wales with registration number 11015252 and whose registered office is at Fifth Floor, 110 High Holborn, London, WC1V 6JS.

 2.1 We are a controller for the purposes of the data protection laws.
-This means that we are responsible for deciding how to hold and use personal data about you.
-Beyond Sport Ltd and thinkBeyond Services Ltd are required under data protection laws to notify you of the information contained in this Policy.
+This means that we are responsible for deciding how to hold and use personal data about you. thinkBeyond Services Ltd is required under data protection laws to notify you of the information contained in this Policy.

 3.1 In this Section 3 we have set out: